-2 teachers killed at Swedish high school, suspect a student
+2 teachers killed at Swedish high school, student arrested

 Stenkula didn’t confirm a report by the Aftonbladet newspaper, saying the male student himself called authorities to say he had killed two people, had put down his weapons and was on the third floor.

-Police made “seizures” and a forensic examination “will allow us to better understand what happened,” Stenkula said, adding authorities they “have no information” that there were more injured.
+Police made “seizures” and a forensic examination “will allow us to better understand what happened,” Stenkula said, adding authorities have no information of any further injuries.

 Police said they were called at 5:12 p.m.
 Monday.
 Scores of ambulances and patrol cars rushed to the school and armed police were seen entering the building, which was cordoned off.

-Students at the school, which has about 1,100 students, had gathered to work on a musical and students locked them inside classrooms.
+Students at the school, which has about 1,100 students, had gathered to work on a musical and students locked themselves inside classrooms.

+Sweden’s Prime Minister Magdalena Andersson said she reacted “with sadness and dismay” to the killings, according to the Swedish news agency TT.

-All classes were suspended Tuesday and school was closed, Malmo Latin School wrote on its website.
+All classes were suspended Tuesday and the school was closed.

 The killings took place in a modern annex of the school, which was founded in 1406 when the pope issued a letter of privilege allowing for its construction and operation.
 It was originally meant to educate local youth on Christian doctrine and the Latin language.